Phant0Meow/FemWA-FlowEngine4Minds/README.md

 ## [ Quick Start! ]
 Is this brain-dead simple enough? ↓↓↓

-1. 下载本项目: pip install femwa
-2. 运行后端: femwa --server
-3. 输入端口，比如7788。直接回车也行，用默认8000。

 1. Clone the project: pip install femwa
 2. Start the backend: `femwa --server`
-3. Enter a port, e.g., `7788`.
-Or just press Enter.
+3. just press Enter, use the default port 8000.
 4. Go to [https://femwa.net](https://femwa.net)
-5. Bottom right corner: set backend address, port `8000`, click "Test Connection", confirm the frontend and backend are connected, then click "Save & Connect".
+5. Click the 【连接后端】 button in the bottom-left corner ↙↙, click 【测试连接】, confirm the frontend and backend are connected successfully, then click 【保存并连接】.
-6. Enter your API key in the bottom right.
+6. Enter your API key in the bottom-left corner.
+   - You can go grab a temporary API key to test this project.
+Trust me, it's worth it — really fun to play with.
-   (The backend runs on your machine, the API key is only sent to your own backend.
-If you're worried, check the environment variable template in the project root — your key never touches the frontend at all.)
+   - The backend runs on your local machine, and your API key is only sent to your own backend — it's safe.
+   - Or check the environment variable template in the project root directory and follow those instructions — your key won't touch the frontend at all.

 7. Copy this Fem code into the preview box on the right.

 ```fems